ivirshup/anndata-paper/paper.md

 Isaac has led the anndata project since v0.7, and contributed as a developer before.
 He rewrote wide parts of the code introducing high efficiency, robustness, concatenation, ...
 Sergei made diverse contributions to the code base, in particular, the first version of `layers`, benchmarking and improvement of the earlier versions of the IO code, the PyTorch dataloader `AnnLoader` and the lazy concatenation data structure `AnnCollection`.
 Phil suggested to replace Scanpy's initial unstructured annotated data object to one mimicking R's ExpressionSet, and wrote AnnData's [first implementation](https://github.com/theislab/scanpy/commit/315859c5586116434ea3b7ce97512a5e2a1030e2) with indexing, slicing, ... and ascertained good software practices in the project. ...
-Alex led the project until 0.7, introduced centering data science workflows around an [initially unstructured annotated data object](https://github.com/theislab/scanpy/tree/c22e48abe45a6ccca5918bbf689637caa4b31250), designed the API, wrote tutorials and documentation until 0.7, and implemented most of the early functionality, among others, reading & writing, on-disk format, sparse data support, backed mode, views.
+Alex led the project until 0.7, introduced centering data science workflows around an [initially unstructured annotated data object](https://github.com/theislab/scanpy/tree/c22e48abe45a6ccca5918bbf689637caa4b31250), designed the API, wrote tutorials and documentation until 0.7, and implemented most of the early functionality, among others, reading & writing, the on-disk format `h5ad`, sparse data support, backed mode, views.

 # References